kirkeaston/KirkEaston/README.md

 - 🔭 I’m currently working as a Software Engineering Immersive Resident

-- 🌱 I’m currently learning Docker, Redis, and NGINX
+- 🌱 I’m currently learning Java, .net, and C#

 - ❓ Ask me about anything related to a software bootcamp